richmahn/en_tn/1jn/front/intro.md

 #### Who were the people that John spoke against? ####

 It is possible that the people John spoke against were those who would eventually become known as Gnostics.
 These people believed that Jesus was God, but that he was not really a human with a physical body on earth.
 The reason for their belief was their view that the physical world was evil.
-John writes this letter to assure his readers that he was a true eyewitness to the life of Jesus.
+John writes this letter to assure his readers that he had seen and heard Jesus.
+Jesus was a real human being.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 ## Part 3: Important Translation Issues ##